MelvinMathew9/quizzy/README.md

 ## Quizzy

 Quizzy is a full-stack web application for creating, managing, and taking quizzes.
-Built with Ruby on Rails, Webpack, and Tailwind CSS, it supports user authentication, quiz creation, reporting, and more.
+Built with Ruby on Rails, React, and Tailwind CSS, it supports quiz creation, reporting, and more.

 ---